j-y26/Epigenomic-Pipelines/transcriptome/README.md

 `bigWig` or `bedgraph` format.
 In addition, the reads must be normalized so that the tracks can be compared across different samples.

-The `bam_to_bigwig.sh` script can be used to convert the BAM file to the bigWig format.
+The `bam_to_coverage.sh` script can be used to convert the BAM file to the bigWig format.

 ```bash